mnebuerquo/profile/sherman-adelson-resume.md

 #### Consultant - July 2015 to Present
 Responsible for software architecture, systems administration, and client deliverables for a small digital advertising company.
 * Joined a failing software project and provided technical leadership enabling the project to be completed.
+Provided technical communication with offshore team, advised on site security issues and company security policy, met with client and negotiated a new launch plan allowing incomplete features to be postponed.
 * Developed policy for consistent, secure documentation of server configuration and login credentials for multiple sites.
+Required credentials to be stored securely, educated team about sending credentials over insecure channels, and set stronger passwords for servers.
 * Developed architecture for ecommerce dashboard product.
-* Worked with multiple remote teams, vendors, and offshore developers.
 * Identified and migrated legacy servers, reducing monthly hosting cost.
 * Performed triage on a compromised website and created a plan for recovery.
-* Performed emergency server diagnostics and restoration for multiple clients.
+Also diagnosed and restored service on multiple crashed or misconfigured web apps.

 ###Zipscene, LLC
 ####Team Lead - February 2015 to July 2015